 That said, especially in the United States, Hanukkah has taken on a gift-giving dimension.
 Why?
 Because it just happens to occur around the month of December, during the Christmas shopping season.

-- DO Gives: DO give books, clothes, toys, electronics, equipment, booze, jewelry, trips to Paris or the moon, cash, gifts of time such as free babysitting or donations to charity.
+- Do Give: Do give books, clothes, toys, electronics, equipment, booze, jewelry, trips to Paris or the moon, cash, gifts of time such as free babysitting, or donations to charity.
 As for gifts of food, see above.

-- DO Give It During the Holiday.
+- Do Give Your Gift During the Holiday.
 If it’s a Hanukkah gift, then try to give it in a timely fashion, meaning during Hanukkah.
 That shouldn't be hard — this holiday runs for eight days!
-When is Hanukkah this year?
 When is the last night of Hanukkah this year?

-Ditto the gift card: buy, use or make a Hanukkah card, or use a global-peace themed card from a charity such as UNICEF, but for the sake of consistency, don't put a Christmas card on your Hanukkah gift.
-Or, make a combo of Christmas-Hanukkah gift wrap for mixed-faith families (see photo).
+- Ditto the gift card: buy, use or make a Hanukkah card, or use a global-peace themed card from a charity such as UNICEF, but for the sake of consistency, don't put a Christmas card on your Hanukkah gift.
+Or, make a combo of Christmas-Hanukkah gift wrap for mixed-faith families.

 Edited by Alison Lowenstein